The details addressed on this page are:

 Used multiples.

 There are very few used multiples of the 1d (1/-) blue off cover.
-It is estimated that there may be only three postally used pairs.
+It is estimated that there may only be three postally used pairs.

-Strip of 3 - CTO cancellation.
+strip of 3 1d blue at Melbourne 5F Strip of 3 - CTO cancellation.

 Melbourne 8 November 1897.